Taher-web-dev/-Anticipate-aircraft-flight-delays/README.md

 <img src = "https://www.ladn.eu/wp-content/uploads/2017/04/openclassrooms-supelec.png" alt="centrale logo" width="15%">

 # Anticipate the flight delay of planes
-This goal of this project is to give a model, which could help <a href="https://airdata.com/">Airdata</a> to predict flight delay and optimize logistics.
+The goal of this project is to give a model, which could help <a href="https://airdata.com/">Airdata</a> to predict flight delay and optimize logistics.

 [site](https://prediction-retard-avions.herokuapp.com/)